irods/python-irodsclient/README.md

 sessions, whenever created) and is always consulted for the creation of any data object handle to govern that handle's cleanup behavior.

+Also, alternatively, the client may opt into a special "redirect" behavior in which data objects' open() method forge a connection directly to whichever iRODS server is found to host the selected replica.
+Data reads and writes will therefore happen on that alternate network route, instead of through the originally-connected server.
+Though not the client's default behavior, this approach can turn out to be more efficient, particularly if several concurrent data uploads ("puts") and downloads ("gets") are happening which might increase traffic on the client's main communication route with the server.
+(See, in [Python iRODS Client Settings File](#python-irods-client-settings-file), the client configuration setting `data_objects.allow_redirect`, which may be set to True for the aforementioned opt-in.)

 Python iRODS Client Settings File
 ---------------------------------